whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-23-can-rabbits-eat-grapes.md

 Feeding too many grapes at a time could cause digestive problems with your rabbit.
 And in the long run, all that sugar will probably cause other problems like obesity.
 In other words, make sure to **offer grapes in small amounts**.
 As a simple rule of thumb feed **one grape per rabbit per day**.

-> Tip: Grapes are also easy to hand-feed your bunny and allow you to develop a close bond with your pet.
+> Grapes are also easy to hand-feed your bunny and allow you to develop a close bond with your pet.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UEsI3rMeg24" frameborder="0" allowfullscreen></iframe>

-# Conclusion
+---

 Sure, rabbits can eat grapes as an occasional treat.
 {: .notice--info}